 OTP clients often set short windows of validity before changing the credential value.
 Google Authenticator’s OTP reset every 30 seconds, for example, severely minimizing the risk should a value be compromised.
 Increased security is only truly successful if the process is also straightforward and seamless.
 Today’s MFA is simple enough to sufficiently enforce tighter access without accidentally incentivizing workarounds.

-The security MFA adds to your authentication processes make it a no-brainer.
+The security MFA adds to your authentication processes makes it a no-brainer.
 With MFA, it’s more difficult for users to misuse their access rights and for malicious intruders to impersonate them doing so.